haoict/tiktok-god/.github/ISSUE_TEMPLATE/bug_report.md

 ### Bug Report

-Here, you can provide a description of the bug.
-Some tips:

-- Providing steps to reproduce, screenshot or screen recording are always helpful!
+Note: Providing steps to reproduce, screenshot or screen recording are always helpful!

-This template is a suggestion.
-You may format your issue however you want, but generally you should at least include your iOS version and FLEX version.